Watershed Conservation Corps Staff

 In the summer of 2020, he joined the Watershed Conservation Corps (WCC).
 Starting out as a crew member, then becoming a crew leader, and he has now stepped into a more administrative role as the Federal Program Manager.

-Henry Wilbers, National Park Service Restoration Specialist
+Henry Wilbers, National Park Service Level 3 Conservation Technician

 Henry has been with the Watershed Conservation Corps since 2021, working with on the Buffalo National River.
 Henry grew up in Springfield, MO and attended Missouri State University where he received a Bachelor’s degree in Wildlife Biology.
 Henry joined the WCC because he believes that careful management of invasive species is the first step toward creating more diverse, resilient, and beautiful natural areas.
 In the future, he hopes to be federally employed and work in a position that prioritizes observational science.
 Henry also enjoys activities like running, and gardening